knightsUCF/CarRacing/Log.md

 - website and trailer (can work on this post game release)

+- allow player to customize the color of their car

 # What are the Other Core Features to Implement Before Moving on to Polish and More Granular Stuff?